Bishal16/CUET-DSI-project-set1/README.md

 # DSI Industrial Attachment individual project-set1 (Shop ledger)

 It is a java console program based on OOP concept.
-Here I've built a shop ledger which contains the fowllowing 6 features.
+Here I've built a shop ledger which contains the following 6 features.
 1. **Add a product**<br />
 Its basically adding a product in the inventory list with some product info (product name, buy price, sell price, available no., profit from selling the product etc.)